sigscalr/test-1/CONTRIBUTING.md

 ### Start up Siglens

-Once golang is installed, start up Siglens by running the following command at the root of the repo:
+Once golang is installed, start up SigLens by running the following command at the root of the repo:
 ```
 go run cmd/siglens/main.go --config server.yaml
 ```

 By default, the UI server will start up on port `80` and the backend will start on port `8081`.

-You should be able to access `http://localhost:80` and see the Siglens UI.
+You should be able to access `http://localhost:80` and see the SigLens UI.
 If you are not able to, check `siglens.log` for any error messages.

-### Send Data to Siglens
+### Send Data to SigLens

 To send data, clone the [sigscalr-client](https://github.com/sigscalr/sigscalr-client) repo.